 Depending on the type and severity of the scoliosis, spinal surgery to correct scoliosis can involve the placement of multiple pins in the spine which are then used as anchors for a rod that straightens the curvature of the spine and holds it in place.
 Surgically correcting the scoliosis at earlier ages can prevent further spinal curvature and complications or pain as a result of scoliosis later in life.

 At Hunt Spine, we are skilled at evaluating scoliosis on a case by case basis.
 About 90% of those who have been diagnosed with idiopathic scoliosis have curves that never progress to the point where bracing or surgery is necessary.
-If you have scoliosis, your next step is a comprehensive consultation with our spine specialist in Los Angeles, whose primary goal is a sharp analysis of your scoliosis to determine the best possible treatment plan moving forward.
-You will achieve some of the best pain relief from our skilled neurosurgeon Los Angeles patients have come to trust and rely on.
+If you have scoliosis, your next step is a comprehensive consultation with our spine specialist, whose primary goal is a sharp analysis of your scoliosis to determine the best possible treatment plan moving forward.
+Our skilled neurosurgeon will help you achieve pain relief.
 To set an appointment, please call our office today for arguably the best treatment for scoliosis Los Angeles has to offer.

 Frequently Asked Questions

 Idiopathic, congenital, and neuromuscular scoliosis are not preventable but can be effectively managed with appropriate treatment and scoliosis surgery.
 Exercise, maintaining a healthy body weight, and the right nutrition plays an important role in preventing degenerative scoliosis.
 Bone health nutrients including calcium, vitamin D, and phosphorus can help prevent the bone mineral loss that often leads to osteoporosis.